 - Happens in Watchmen, for details see under Comic Books.

 - Played in Animorphs.
 This was how the Ellimist became a godlike being.
 Having his consciousness spread across multiple advanced bodies, some remaining in space and some in Z-space while the rest was sucked into a black hole, allowed his consciousness to integrate with the fabric of the universe.
-However, he notes that while the odds of this happening once were astronomical, the fact that it happened meant that Crayak could replicate it.
+However, his Evil Counterpart Crayak was unfortunately watching when this happened (being the guy who pushed the Ellimist into said black hole), and was thus able to replicate the feat and become god-like himself.

 - Parodied in Douglas Adams's The Hitchhiker's Guide to the Galaxy series.
 At the beginning of Life, the Universe and Everything, we are introduced briefly to Wowbagger the Infinitely-Prolonged, an alien who was granted immortality in a freak office accident with "an irrational particle accelerator, a liquid lunch, and a pair of rubber bands".
 All attempts to recreate it "have left people looking very silly, dead, or both".
 Wowbagger deals with the growing tedium of immortality by seeking to insult everyone in the Universe — individually, personally, and in alphabetical order.